 If you were injured in an accident involving an 18-wheeler, reach out to our attorneys in Charleston today.

 Tough Advocacy for Victims of Commercial Truck Accidents

 If you've been injured in an auto accident involving a truck or other commercial vehicle, it is important that you speak with an attorney as soon as possible.
-Our Charleston 18-wheeler accident lawyers at Kahn Law Firm, LLP have 95 years combined experience.
+Our Charleston 18-wheeler accident lawyers at Kahn Law Firm, LLP have over 100 years combined experience.
 Along the way, we've learned what it takes to deal with corporate entities who are often far more concerned with covering their tracks than in making their victims whole.
 The initial consultation is free, and we can come to you if you're not able to come to us.